THE BLUE BOX RECYCLING INITIATIVE

 - Re-orientation of scavengers and Integration as Resource Managers at the Community Recycling centers where their expertise will be needed reducing the negative impact on their means of livelihood

-- Encourage zero waste generation in the State and promote an healthier and cleaner environment
+- Encourage zero waste generation in the State and promote a healthier and cleaner environment

 - Reduce our carbon footprint

-- Increase economic security by tapping domestic source of material
+- Increase economic security by tapping the domestic source of the material

 FREQUENTLY ASKED QUESTIONS